 But, some experts say you should use it with caution if you have uncontrolled epilepsy.
 In theory, the deep relaxation it can bring on, could cause a seizure (fit) in some people.

-It is important to tell your doctor about any complementary or alternative therapy you are using.
+Tell your doctor about any complementary or alternative therapy you are using.
 That way, your doctor will always have the full picture about your care and treatment.

 Remember that you might also feel disappointed if you don’t feel any benefit from the healing.